-Below are state and local measures that will be on the November 8th ballot.
+Below are the results for state and local measures from the November 8, 2022 elections.

 2022 STATE BALLOT MEASURES: